JoseMCastano/Classification-of-volcanic-eruptions/README.md

 - jm_train.csv: Dataset for train the model
 - jm_X_test.csv: Dataset to test the model
 - predictions.csv: File with the results of the model for the test_X_test.csv
+- Requirements.txt: File with the versions requirements for run this notebook

 ## Requirements
 To run this notebook you must have installed the following libraries: